BjornKennethHolmstrom/website/src/lib/posts/2025-06-18-beyond-the-brink-a-blueprint-for-solving-the-polycrisis-and-building-a-resilient-future/index.md

 **Are you ready to be part of the solution?**

-Explore the full details of the Treaty for Our Only Home on [globalgovernanceframework.org/start-treaty](http://globalgovernanceframework.org/start-treaty).
+Explore the full details of the Treaty for Our Only Home on [https://globalgovernanceframeworks.org/start-treaty](https://globalgovernanceframeworks.org/start-treaty).

 * * *

 **Note:** This blog post was drafted with the assistance of an AI, Gemini, to help articulate the core concepts of the Treaty for Our Only Home.
-The content is based on the comprehensive framework available on [globalgovernanceframework.org.](http://globalgovernanceframework.org.)
+The content is based on the comprehensive frameworks available on [globalgovernanceframeworks.org.](https://globalgovernanceframeworks.org.)

 * * *